Background

 Stakeholder Contributions Received

-We appreciate all the interest in the SB254 study and the submissions.
-They have been reviewed to ensure that they do not contain any overt political statements, commercial content, inflammatory tone, and other inappropriate material, as determined by CEA in its sole discretion, and thus will not be accepted for publication as part of the Study report.
+We appreciate the strong interest in the SB254 study and the submissions received.
+After being reviewed to ensure that they did not contain any overt political statements, commercial content, inflammatory tone, and other inappropriate material, as determined by CEA in its sole discretion, all submissions received and reviewed before the December 12, 2025, deadline have now been posted.